pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Adding columns

-> TL;DR: When adding columns to a table that has already been deployed to user's devices, you will either need to make the column nullable, or it can be `NOT NULL` but a default value must be provided with an `ON CONFLICT REPLACE` clause.
+> TL;DR: When adding columns to a table that has already been deployed to users' devices, you will either need to make the column nullable, or it can be `NOT NULL` but a default value must be provided with an `ON CONFLICT REPLACE` clause.